BuoyantIO/service-mesh-academy/2-18-features/README.md

 ## Side Quest: Faces and Federated Services

-We'd like to see something to prove that we really can just apply the generated Links, though, so let's fire up Faces in the `east` cluster too:
+We'd like to see something to prove that we really can just apply the generated Links and have things work, though, so let's fire up Faces in the `east` cluster too:

 ```bash
 kubectl --context east create ns faces